BiznetGIO/biznetgio.github.io/docs/guide/deployment-production.md

 Production is final stage when distributed and deliver built applications going public.
 Surely, all functional feature already checked and tested by product owner.

 ## Production Phase
 Same with staging phase deployment, on production we do with autodevops on gitlab ci.
 Production pipeline will triggered _when_ project owner or deployment team accept your pull request merge to `master` branch.

-We determine with 3 stage proccess on production pipeline :
+We determine with 3 stage process on production pipeline :

 - build
 - release